The Weight of Water (2000) from Johnny Web (Uncle Scoopy) and Tuna

-In terms of the basic plotline, The Weight of Water probably has the most in common with Possession.
-(Weight of Water is the earlier movie, although it passed through its theatrical release virtually unnoticed in 2000).
-In both films, someone from the present is investigating a mystery in the past, and that experience is causing them to reflect on their own lives.
-The films are not similar in tone, and they relate the parallel stories in very different ways.
+In terms of the basic plot line, The Weight of Water has many things in common with Gwyneth Paltrow's Possession.
+In both of those films, someone from the present is investigating a mystery in the past, and that experience is causing them to reflect on their own lives.
+Weight of Water is actually the earlier movie, although it passed through its theatrical release virtually unnoticed in 2000.

+The films are not similar in tone, however, and they relate the parallel stories in very different ways.
 Possession is a more straightforward film.
 Two literary scholars co-operate in the investigation of a secret and theretofore unsuspected relationship between two nineteenth century poets.
 Each of the modern day scholars specializes in one of the Victorian lovers, paired off by matching sexes.
 Gwyneth Paltrow, for example, is a specialist in the woman being investigated.
 She feels she knows the woman, and she identifies with her.
-When all of her assumptions about the poet are challenged, she begins to re-examine her analysis of the poet and of herself as well.
+When all of her assumptions about the female poet are challenged, she begins to re-examine her analysis of the poet and of herself as well.
 The fact that the poet turned out to be more open to the varieties and richness of love than previously thought caused Gwyneth to open herself up in a similar way.
 All in all, that was quite a tidy script.

-The journalist wants to understand the case fully, so she gets so far into the psychology of the characters in the past that she is dreaming about them, imagining them.
-She concludes that the crime was not committed by the person or for the reasons normally imagined.
 In the present, her marriage to a Pulitzer-winning poet is experiencing difficulties, and that situation is not made any easier by the fact that her husband is flirting with his brother's girlfriend.
 It is especially troubling since the girlfriend looks a lot like the gorgeous British model/actress, Elizabeth Hurley.
 In fact, exactly like her.
-Hurley seems to spend all of her time making eyes at the husband, sunbathing topless, and sucking suggestively on various household objects.
+Ms. Hurley seems to spend all of her screen time making eyes at the husband, sunbathing topless, and sucking suggestively on various household objects.

-The connection between the past and the present is tenuous.
-I was watching carefully, mindful of that very link, and I saw one very good use of the past story to explain something in the present.
+It is always difficult to manage parallel stories in the past and present.
+Looking back on the films which have used that device, not many of them are that memorable, for various reasons.
+The greatest weakness of the device in this particular avatar is that the connection between the past and the present is tenuous.
+I was watching carefully, mindful of that very link, and I saw only one very good use of the past story to explain something in the present.
 There is a brief period in the present day story when the journalist's actions seem inexplicable unless one understands what actually happened in the past, as well as the journalist's perception of it.
-That moment or two rang through like a powerful bell, but the rest of the film almost seemed like two unrelated stories being cut together randomly.
-I guess I could live with the sudden merging of the characters' motivations from previously unsuspected connections if the two stories were supremely interesting, but they simply were not.
-Neither of the two separate stories, if viewed separately, would really hold my attention.
-How can you make a double axe murder dull?
-This movie had a formula: too much languorous, meaningful glancing and pregnant pausing, and no surprise in the past story at all.
-We are led to believe from the outset that the murderer is innocent and we are led to believe who really did it and why.
-The fully detailed story simply confirms what we had already inferred.
+That moment rang through like a powerful bell, but the rest of the film almost seemed like two unrelated stories being cut together randomly.

 DVD info from Amazon